Prepare For a Big Organization Project

 5. Consider buying a labeler.

 Make it a good one.
-I have tried more labelers than I want to admit and my favorite is this one.
+I have tried more labelers than I want to admit and my favorite is the Brother P-touch Cube Plus label maker.
 Labeling is the icing on the cake and the final key to getting the entire household on the same page with your efforts.
 Don’t underestimate the power of a label - they can be part of the beauty of a space (if you do it right).

 Here is a summary of action items:

 1. Create designated boxes or bags for donations and any other categories you foresee needing.